 Madhouse proved that their finances were sky high when they released Metropolis alongside works like Vampire Hunter D: Bloodlust and Millennium Actress.
 All three of these films have top notch animation quality.
-All of the characters, robots and background extras move with flowing precision and do so constantly throughout the movie.
+All of the characters, robots and background extras move with flowing precision and are proudly displayed constantly throughout the movie.
 The settings ooze atmosphere and detail, especially since the anime loves to show the various locations and what exactly happens in each of them.
 This was also one of the films that tried using more CGI combined with cel animation, and most of the time it blends fine and creates impressive images.
-But for every 3D scene that looks great, there’s another one that look ridiculously odd and out of place.
+But for every 3D scene that looks good, there’s another one that look ridiculously odd and out of place.
 Big examples include select shots of mechanics, some 2D/3D architectural combinations, and a hideously rendered fish in one scene.
 They were able to make some good progress in the scale of things and how 3D could help create vast settings, and since the 2D animation carries the movie most of the time I definitely think it holds up okay for today.

 The music was made up of many great pieces revolving around a decent main theme for the movie.
-A large range of orchestral and jazz music provided very nice accompaniment to many scenes in the film, and are perfectly capable of being entertaining tracks on their own.
-Not much else to say other than that it was a good OST, and probably even worth hunting down.
+A large range of orchestral and jazz music provided nice accompaniment to many scenes in the film, and are perfectly capable of being entertaining tracks on their own.
+It’s probably an OST that would even be worth hunting down.